Head of Program: Kate Bolton

 In year 7, students are placed into Contact Groups.

 Each day, Contact Groups have a short meeting for recording attendance and listening to the Daily Notices.
-Once a fortnight students meet with their Contact Group and teacher for a special 40 minute COMPASS pastoral care lesson.
-Students explore social and emotional concepts such as anti-bullying, cyber safety, resilience and relationships.
-In years 9 and 10, students also progressively work towards compiling their Student Pathways Plan.
+Each week students meet with their Contact Group and teacher for a special 40 minute COMPASS pastoral care lesson.
+Students explore social and emotional concepts such as positive behaviour for learning, cyber safety, resilience and relationships.
+Students also progressively work towards compiling their Student Pathways Plan.
+This involves setting personal goals, discussing subject choices and study choices and looking at plans for the future.

-Parents are encouraged to get to know their child's Contact Teacher as this teacher follows their contact group through to the end of year 10.
-The Contact Teacher is the first point of contact for issues requiring clarification.
+Parents are encouraged to get to know their child's COMPASS Group Teacher as this teacher follows their contact group through to the end of year 10.
+The COMPASS Group Teacher is the first point of contact for issues requiring clarification.

 Topics currently addressed through the COMPASS pastoral care curriculum include: